This is the golden age of marketing

 As part of your first semester, you'll be assigned "mini field projects."
 Through these projects, you'll get a glimpse of what's in store for the year ahead.

 To kick off the fall semester, you will be assigned your field immersion project.
-You'll be assigned to a team of three to four people based on your individual strengths and interests.
-Your team will formally meet your client and develop an agreement on project expectations.
+We'll team you up with three to four people based on your individual strengths and interests, and you'll formally meet your client and develop an agreement on project expectations.
 From here, you'll focus on primary research that will lead to your final recommendations your client.

 During this semester, you will also be assigned an advisory board mentor as well as an alumni mentor.
 Your advisory board member will give you the chance to build a relationship with a Fortune 500 executive.